- Miyota 9075 automatic movement (independent 12-hour hand)

 The inventory for immediate shipping is now sold out.

-By pre-ordering now, you are reserving a Hydra from the next production batch, expected for delivery in January 2024.
+By pre-ordering now, you are reserving a Hydra from the next production batch, shipping the last week of January 2024.